askahana/Bankomat/README.md

 As you can see above, jagged array was used to store balance so that each user can have different numbers of accounts.
 I first used ArrayList because I misunderstood that users needed to be able to transfer money to each other.

 ## Reflection
-After making the project and trying to do extra tasks, I noticed I should have used ListArray to be able to register new users and more accounts, or I should have used Array.Resize.
-But I did not know how to handle Jaggaed Array in that case.
+After making the project and trying to do extra tasks, I noticed I should have used ListArray to be able to register new users and more accounts and transfer money to each other, or I should have used Array.Resize to make Array bigger.
+But I did not know how to handle Jaggaed Array in those cases.
 So I need to deepen my knowledge about this.
+Also I am wondering if I should have declare user's information in the constructor or in the field as I did.

+I think there are several ways to make this project.
+So next time, I would like to make project as my first plan, using constructors and try extra tasks.

 Also I used a variable decimal for currency, but I am wondering what I should do with öre.